henriquekirchheck/slashurl/README.md

 # SlashURL Link Shortener

 A link shortner with backend written in Rust.
+Made to be used with chat bots.